-8. The non-ergodicity issue
+8. The non ergodicity issue

-It is clear that Mott's derivation of the Drude formula on the basis of LRT and the random wave conjecture becomes non-applicable if the eigenfunctions are non-ergodic.
+It is clear that Mott's derivation of the Drude formula on the basis of LRT and the Random Wave conjecture becomes non-applicable if the eigenfunctions are nonergodic.
 This is indeed the case for both weak and strong disorder: a typical eigenfunction does not fill the whole accessible phase space.
 In the ballistic regime a typical eigenfunction is not ergodic over the open modes in momentum space, while in the strong localization regime it is not ergodic over the ring in real space [17].
-Figure 2 demonstrates this point by plotting the participation ratio as a function of the disorder strength.
+Fig.2 demonstrate this point by plotting the participation ratio as a function of the disorder strength.
 Lack of quantum ergodicity for either weak or strong disorder implies that the perturbation matrix $v{nm}$ is very textured and/or sparse.
-For the following analysis, a precise mathematical definition of sparsity is required.
-In the following sections we shall provide such a definition, but for this purpose we have to shed some light on the size distribution of the matrix elements.
+For the following analysis a precise mathematical definition of sparsity is required.
+In the next sections we shall provide such a definition, but for this purpose we have to shed some light on the size distribution of the matrix elements.

-$$X \sim \frac{1}{\mathcal{M}^2} v{\rm F}^2 \exp\left(-\frac{x}{\ell{\infty}}\right),$$ (11)
+$$X \sim \frac{1}{\mathcal{M}^2} v{\rm F}^2 \exp\left(-\frac{x}{\ell{\infty}}\right)$$ (11)

-In the weak disorder regime, the explanation of the observed 'sparsity' and textures requires some more effort.
-For the purpose of this communication we shall be satisfied with a qualitative explanation: if the disorder W were zero, then the mode index (call it $n_y$ ) would become a good quantum number.
+In the weak disorder regime the explanation of the observed "sparsity" and textures requires some more effort.
+For the purpose of this Communication we shall be satisfied with a qualitative explanation: If the disorder W were zero, then the mode index (call it $n_y$ ) would become a good quantum number.
 This means that states that are close in energy are not coupled (because they have different $n_y$ ).
-Once W becomes non-zero (but still small) the mixing is described by Wigner Lorentzians (much the same as in the toy model of [9]).
+Once W becomes non-zero (but still small) the mixing is described by Wigner Lorentzians (much the same as in the toy model of Ref.[9]).
 Then the ratio between small and large couplings is determined by the different degree of mixing of close versus far modes.
-Consequently, one observes a wide (but not stretched) distribution for the $\log(X)$ values (see figure 2(b)).
+Consequently one observes a wide (but not stretched) distribution for the log(X) values (see Fig.2b).